vigneshSs-07/Google-Cloud-Professional-Data-Engineer-ACompleteGuide/Section 28 - Google Cloud Composer/Lab on Composer-Dataflow/retailusecase-composer-gcstobq/README.md

     *   Writes the transformed, enriched data to a specified BigQuery table.
     *   Writes any parsing errors to a text file in GCS for later analysis.

-The entire process is triggered and managed by an Airflow DAG.
+The entire process is triggered and managed by an Airflow DAG. chmod +x gcloud_composer.sh

 ## Components